AdobeDocs/campaign-classic.en/help/interaction/using/creating-an-offer.md

       </div>
    ```

-   Defining the acceptance URL is presented in the [Configuring the status when the proposition is accepted](../../interaction/using/creating-offer-spaces.md#configuring-the-status-when-the-proposition-is-accepted) section.
+   Defining the acceptance URL is presented in the [Configure the status when the proposition is accepted](../../interaction/using/creating-offer-spaces.md#configuring-the-status-when-the-proposition-is-accepted) section.

    ![](assets/offer_content_create_002.png)

    To find the required fields as they were defined during offer space configuration, click the **[!UICONTROL Content definitions]** link to display the list.
-For more on this, refer to [Creating offer spaces](../../interaction/using/creating-offer-spaces.md).
+For more on this, refer to [Create offer spaces](../../interaction/using/creating-offer-spaces.md).

    ![](assets/offer_content_create_003.png)

    In this example, the offer must include a title, an image, HTML content and a destination URL.

-## Previewing the offer {#previewing-the-offer}
+## Preview the offer {#previewing-the-offer}

 As soon as your offer content is configured, you can preview the offer as it will appear for its recipient.
 To do this: